 Send your versions to four different Test Scenario Groups with the same amount of contacts (e.g. 5000 each).
 Learn how to create Test scenario Groups in Voyado here.

-After you've sent them, analyzing is really simple, which button got the highest percentage of clicks?
+After you've sent them, analyzing is really simple, which button and color got the highest percentage of clicks?
 Send that email to the rest of your contacts and use it going forward.
 Time to test something else!